 Once the supervisor approves the written thesis, the final Written Thesis Defence/Oral Examination is scheduled by the supervisor.
 The grading mode for the written thesis is pass/fail as described in the University of Lethbridge M.Mus.
-Program: Policies and Guidelines handbook, available from the Faculty of Fine Arts or online at www.uleth.ca/ross/sgs/guidelines/mmus\policies\guidelines\handbook.pdf.
+Program: Policies and Procedures manual, available from the Faculty of Fine Arts or online at www.uleth.ca/ross/sgs/guidelines/mmus_policies_guidelines_handbook.pdf.

 An Examination Committee is appointed to conduct the final Written Thesis Defence/Oral Examination in accordance with the procedures described in the University of Lethbridge M.Mus.
-Program: Policies and Guidelines handbook.
+Program: Policies and Procedures manual.